 Rhetoric Studies / Politics

-Favorite class in major: Rhetoric of Incarceration and Civic Engagement
+Favorite class in major: The Political Economy of Care/Work

-Favorite class out of major: America in Vietnam
+Favorite class out of major: The History of America in Vietnam

 Environmental Studies - Politics